Modular memristor model with synaptic-like plasticity and volatile memory: Results

 Similarly, one can consider variants for the kernel: for $t>0$ and identically zero for negative times.
 The power-law kernel may be offset by a small positive $\varepsilon$ to avoid the singularity at zero.

-In addition, we offer a rigorous but data-specific approach for deriving the functional forms of the volatility characteristics $\ker()$ and $H$ in \Cref{sub:kerform} and \Cref{sub:ccform}, respectively.
+In addition, we offer a rigorous but data-specific approach for deriving the functional forms of the volatility characteristics $\ker()$ and $H$ in \Cref{eq:kernel} and \Cref{eq:cumulative}, respectively.
 We do so using data from pulse stimulation of the device, idealized by a single box function.
-Consequently, in \Cref{se:h} we consider a conductance function of the form
+Consequently, in the fitting section below we consider a conductance function of the form